 Over the next 15 years, all of these countries face increasing departures from the work force uncompensated by the decreasing numbers of youth entrants.
 This means increasingly intense global competition for the most crucial economic resource of all today, trained skills at all levels.
 The likely consequence for many developing countries will be even greater drain of skilled and educated human resources.
+It also means looming crises for contributory-based social security systems as declining work force numbers face increasing numbers of retired workers.

 Pressures for labour displacement and emigration from countries North and South remain intense; in some situations they have significantly intensified in the last five years.
-Particularly in Africa, the main factor remains the absence of jobs and decent work in so called 'developing' countries with still rapidly growing youth populations.
-Job creation has remained consistently flat while youthful populations continue growing significantly, adding millions of new workers each year to labour markets in which new jobs created often only match numbers of jobs lost.
-Significant population growth is expected to continue over the next three decades across sub-Saharan Africa, with fertility rates and population growth gradually decreasing by mid-Century.
+Particularly in Africa, the main factor remains the absence of jobs and decent work in countries with growing youth populations.
+Job creation has remained consistently flat while youthful populations are increasing, adding millions of new workers each year to labour markets in which new jobs created only match numbers of jobs lost.
+Significant population growth is expected to continue over the next three decades across sub-Saharan Africa, with fertility rates and population growth gradually decreasing by mid-century.
 A major consequence will be millions more youth reaching working age with no prospects for employment and many with no training or qualifications to meet employer needs.

-Meanwhile, financial crises and austerity measures that devastated national economies as well as social protection in several European countries resulted in youth unemployment rates ranging from 30% to 50%.
-Consequently, new waves of emigration especially of young skilled workers are departing from Greece, Ireland, Italy, Portugal and Spain.
+Meanwhile, financial crises and austerity measures that devastated national economies as well as social protection systems in several European countries resulted in youth unemployment rates at or above 50% in several countries10.
+New waves of emigration, especially of young skilled workers, are departing from Greece, Ireland, Italy, Portugal and Spain.